-Find "Missing" Elevations with GPS VisualizerThe problem: Sometimes you have geographic data that consists only of latitudes and longitudes, but you want to know the altitudes as well -- because for example, you want to colorize points by height above sea level, or draw a profile of a track.
+Find "Missing" Elevations with GPS VisualizerThe problem: Sometimes you have geographic data that consists only of latitudes and longitudes, but you want to know the altitudes as well — because, for example, you want to colorize points by height above sea level, or draw a profile of a track.
 Here are some common reasons why you might have "flat" or incomplete data:

-The solution: GPS Visualizer's map, profile, and conversion programs now have the ability to instantly add elevation data -- from a DEM (digital elevation model) database -- to any type of GPS file.
-If you just want to draw a profile, or convert a single data file to plain text or GPX while adding elevation, you can use the fast and simple form right here: Or, look in GPS Visualizer's various input forms for the menu called "Add DEM elevation data," and choose one of the elevation databases.
-For the entire world, a 90-meter NASA database (SRTM3) is available; for the U.S., you can get 30-meter horizontal resolution from NASA's Space Shuttle Radar Topography Mission (SRTM1) or from the U.S. Geological Survey's National Elevation Dataset (NED).
-Copies of all three databases -- 90 gigabytes of raw data -- are stored on GPS Visualizer's server.
+Solution #1: DEM databaseGPS Visualizer's map, profile, and conversion programs now have the ability to instantly add elevation data — from a DEM (digital elevation model) database — to any type of GPS file.
+If you just want to draw a profile, or convert a single data file to plain text or GPX while adding elevation, you can use the simple form right here: Or, look in GPS Visualizer's various input forms for the menu called "Add DEM elevation data," and choose one of the elevation databases (described in the table below).
+Complete copies of the SRTM3 and USGS NED databases, as well as a large number of SRTM1 and ASTER tiles, are stored on GPS Visualizer's server — that's more than 250GB of raw data.
 Note that the elevation-adding feature will erase any existing altitude data (for example, from a GPS) that might already be in your file.
-Sometimes this is desirable; profiles made with Digital Elevation Model (DEM) data are usually "smoother" looking than GPS, and typically contain fewer gaps or suspicious readings.
-(Speaking of gaps, there are a few in NASA's data, and that's unavoidable.
-If GPS Visualizer runs into one of these, it will not overwrite those elevations in your input data.
-If your data is in the U.S., you may want to try the NED data, which is gap-free.)
+Often, this is desirable; profiles made with DEM data are usually "smoother" looking than GPS, and typically contain fewer gaps or suspicious readings.
+(Speaking of gaps, there are a few in NASA's SRTM data, and that's unavoidable.
+If GPS Visualizer runs into one of these, it will not overwrite those elevations in your input data.)
+DEM data sources

 |